Treaty of San Germano: Enforcement

-The enforcement of the terms of the treaty did go entirely smoothly.
+The enforcement of the terms of the treaty did not go entirely smoothly.
 On 15 October 1230, Gregory wrote to Frederick demanding amnesty for some of his supporters in the Capitanata.
 On 19 January 1231, he wrote reminding the emperor to restore the confiscated properties of the Templars and Hospitallers.
 As late as the summer of 1233, the status of the citizens of Gaeta in Frederick's eyes was an open question.

 In the aftermath of the treaty, Berthold of Urslingen rebelled against Frederick.
 In or after May 1231, he withdrew to Antrodoco, where his brother, Duke Rainald, tried to induce him to submit.
 He was besieged by imperial forces and surrendered to Henry of Morra in July 1233, after which he and Rainald left Sicily.

 Analysis

 Modern historians tend to see Frederick's behaviour after his landing in Italy as highly restrained.
 He quickly reversed almost all the papal conquests and the initiated peace negotiations rather than invade Papal State.
 It has been recognized that his ability to govern while excommunicated was severely hampered.
 Insofar as he succeeded in having his excommunication lifted and Gregory failed to bring the Sicilian kingdom under his control, the peace has been viewed as a victory for Frederick.
-The public ceremonies, however, were carefully stage to preserve the pope's honour.
+The public ceremonies, however, were carefully staged to preserve the pope's honour.
 Peter Partner argues that the treaty of San Germano shows how the pope's power was actually independent of his military capabilities.